About the collection

 The historical Alte Nationalgalerie on the Museumsinsel Berlin underwent extensive renovation and restoration, and reopened in 2001.
 It is home to the Nationalgalerie’s collection of 19th-century art, ranging from the 'Age of Goethe' to the Realist movement.
 The Nationalgalerie also presides over Germany’s largest and most important collection of sculpture from the 19th century.
 A selection is exhibited in the Friedrichswerder Kirche, a converted church designed by Karl Friedrich Schinkel, not far from the Museumsinsel.

-The collection of art predominantly from the first half of the 20th century, ranging from Edvard Munch to American colour field painting, is on show at the Neue Nationalgalerie.
+The collection of art predominantly from the first half of the 20th century, ranging from Edvard Munch to American colour field painting, was until 2014 on show at the Neue Nationalgalerie.
+During necessary renovations, the Neue Nationalgalerie is closed from January 2015 for several years.
 Continuous accessions to the holdings of 20th and 21st-century art and the desire to have the important collection of Erich Marx on permanent display in Berlin, led to the decision to convert the Hamburger Bahnhof, a former railway station that linked Berlin with the city of Hamburg, into a 'Museum für Gegenwart' (a 'museum of the present'), as a further exhibition venue for the Nationalgalerie.
 It opened in 1996.
 The Hamburger Bahnhof received a massive extension in 2004 in the form of the Rieckhallen, built to house the vast Friedrich Christian Flick Collection, selections from which are on display here in a series of constantly rotating exhibitions.

 And in a parallel development in the west of city, the collection of Heinz Berggruen has been on show in the western Stülerbau opposite Schloss Charlottenburg since 1996, in a permanent exhibition entitled 'Picasso and his Time.'
 The Berlin-born gallerist of Jewish descent was forced to leave Germany in 1936 and spent most of his life in Paris.
 Over several decades he built up a unique collection of modern art, which now forms a perfect and enriching accompaniment to the works in the Neue Nationalgalerie.
 In the year 2000, Heinz Berggruen handed over most of his collection to the Stiftung Preussischer Kulturbesitz.